 No doubt you have heard of Benjamin Moore Revere Pewter.
-It is undoubtedly one of the most popular and classic paint colors.
+It is undoubtedly one of the best greige paint colors.
+With its light to medium gray depth with warm undertones, it’s considered a timeless and classic paint color that works with any style of decor.

-Is Revere Pewter Gray or Beige?
+Is BM Revere Pewter Gray or Beige?

-What is Revere Pewter’s Undertone?
+What is BM Revere Pewter’s Undertone?

 I’ve only once ever seen it look like a “real” gray, and it was in a room with windows on all three walls, i.e. it had multiple exposures.
-More often that not, the beige and green (and maybe even more of a taupe) will be more likely to pop through.
+More often than not, the beige and green (and maybe even more of a taupe) will be more likely to pop through.

 Grays are undoubtedly tricky colors anyway.
 I’ve never met a gray that didn’t have some undertone.
 So be sure to sample the color on multiple walls and pay attention to it throughout the day.
 It may look perfect in morning light but you may hate how it looks with warm afternoon light on it.

-Is Revere Pewter Still Popular?
+Is Revere Pewter Still Popular in 2024?

-Fresh, bright spaces are very popular right now and a lot of the time, Revere Pewter does not give that feeling when applied to a wall.
+Fresh, bright spaces are very popular right now and a lot of the time Revere Pewter does not give that feeling when applied to a wall.
 It’s also one of those sneaky colors that has quite a few undertones and can change color depending on the time of the day and furnishings in the room.

-Revere Pewter vs Agreeable Gray
+BM Revere Pewter vs Sherwin Williams Agreeable Gray

 If I had to pick one of the two, I would choose Agreeable Gray since it doesn’t have that muddy green/beige undertone.

-What Colors Go With Revere Pewter?
+What Colors Compliment Revere Pewter?

 Revere Pewter is extremely versatile in terms of colors that go well with it, but choosing them depends on the look you are going for and what undertones you want to embrace or avoid.

 I personally love it paired with blues, in particular navy.
-The contrast is stunning and the blue helps to offset some of muddy beige tones that I don’t always love.
+The contrast is stunning and the blue helps to offset some of the muddy beige tones that I don’t always love.
 Add in some bright white trim, and you’ve got a match made in heaven.

 On the other hand, those beige tones also work really well with corals and pinks.
 If you’re looking for a vibrant pop of color, this is a really pretty look, that would be perfect for a little girl’s room.